OSSVerse/OSSVerse/docs/target-architecture.md

 1.2.1 **Marketplace Services**

-1.2.1.1 Onboarding :
+1.2.1.1 Onboarding services :

-   Account Creation:
+   ###***Account Creation:**

    **OASP**

-   Creating an OSSVerse Account and OASP profile for OASP the Account creation service will register OASP with OSSVerse Registry and update the profile.
-The OASP profile will have informed related to payments and BAP Seller App (e.g instance of BAP compatible adaptation of a BeSLab )
+   Creating an OSSVerse Account & OASP profile for OASP The Account creation service will register OASP with OSSVerse Registry and have APIs to update the OASP profile.
+An OASP profile will have informed related to payments and BAP Seller App end points (e.g instance of BAP compatible adaptation of a BeSLab )

    **Business**

    Creating an OSSVerse Account for a Business

  1.2.1.2 Search: